 - How do I enable a course as a course template?
 (Admin)

-- Course Content Distribution Comparison PDF
+- Course Content Distribution Comparison

 For full details about Course Templates, please see the Canvas Release: Course Templates document.